SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex02/README.md

     <img src="images/ex2x8.png" alt="ABAP Class" width="80%">

-    Now you can see, that you are able to upload attachement on the _Booking_ object page.
+    Now you can see, that you are able to upload attachement on the _Travel_ object page.

     <img src="images/ex2x9.png" alt="ABAP Class" width="80%">